ionic-team/ionic-site/docs/v2/getting-started/migration/index.md

 # Migrating from Angular 1

-While Angular 2 requires apps to be update for the syntax change, developers can be proactive and make sure their app is upgradable by following best practices and working with [John Papa's Angular Style guide](https://github.com/johnpapa/angular-styleguide) or [Todd Motto's Angular Style guide](https://github.com/toddmotto/angularjs-styleguide).
+While Angular 2 requires apps to be updated for the syntax change, developers can be proactive and make sure their app is upgradable by following best practices and working with [John Papa's Angular Style guide](https://github.com/johnpapa/angular-styleguide) or [Todd Motto's Angular Style guide](https://github.com/toddmotto/angularjs-styleguide).
 Both of these will provide you with steps you can take to prepare your code for migration.

 ### ControllerAs Syntax